Laura Mancinelli

-Mancinelli also wrote academic texts, children's books, essays (numerous of medieval history), and historical novels.
+Mancinelli also wrote academic texts, children's books, essays (numerous of medieval history), and novels.

 Life

 Laura Mancinelli was born in Udine in 1933, then, after a period of short stays between Rovereto and Mantua where she spent her early childhood, in 1937 the family moved permanently to Turin.

-After her school education and studies, she graduated from the University of Turin in 1956 with a degree in german literature with a focus on modern literature.
+After her school education and studies, she graduated from the University of Turin in 1956 with a degree in German literature with a focus on modern literature.

-In the years following her doctorate she taught without ever giving up her passion for medieval german culture.
+In the years following her doctorate she taught without ever giving up her passion for medieval German culture.
 In 1969 she wrote the essay The Song of the Nibelungs.
 Problems and values.

-In the 1970s she taught germanic philology at the University of Sassari and then called in Venice by the Germanist Ladislao Mittner, in 1976 she founded the Department of History of German Language at the University of Venice.
+In the 1970s she taught Germanic philology at the University of Sassari and then called in Venice by the Germanist Ladislao Mittner, in 1976 she founded the Department of History of German Language at the University of Venice.

 On the advice of his colleague and friend, Claudio Magris, in 1972 she edited and translated into Italian from the original volume, the Nibelungenlied, followed in 1978 by Tristan (Gottfried von Straßburg) and in 1989 by Gregorius and Poor Heinrich (Hartmann von Aue).

-In the early 1990s, affected by multiple sclerosis, Laura Mancinelli left the Chair of german philology.
+In the early 1990s, affected by multiple sclerosis, Laura Mancinelli left the Chair of German philology.

 Mancinelli died on 7 July 2016 in Turin as a result of her illness.

 The farewell ceremony took place on 11 July 2016 in the monumental cemetery of Turin; the funeral took place in Exilles in the Susa Valley, where the writer had set one of her novels.